 Be sure to check that there’s no synthetic material mixed into your pillow fill since this won’t decompose, and will affect the quality of your compost.

 If you’ve gone through the trouble of finding the most comfortable mattress for your sleeping position, you owe it to yourself to do some research to find a pillow that is just as good.
 With the wide variety of pillows now available in the market, it’s possible to find something that provides equal amounts of support and comfort in a single sleep.

 Memory foam pillows like the Puffy Pillow are a great option for hot sleepers who are looking to find something versatile enough for support, as well as comfort.
 One of the benefits of the Puffy Pillow has the zip-n-wash cover, protecting the actual foam and prolonging the life span of the product in doing so.

 Finding the best pillow for your sleep is as simple as choosing something of high quality, made of materials you can trust for proper rest.
-The Puffy Pillow is hypoallergenic, made with Oeko-Tex® Standard 100 Certified materials, and CertiPUR-US® certified foams.
+The Puffy Pillow is hypoallergenic and made with CertiPUR-US® certified foams.
 You’ll be resting easy and clean before you know it!